StepashaxGod/NewsCrypto/README.md

 - merging news(old news saving and getting them from localstorage), fetching news and comparing the id's (old.id new.id as key in the object to avoid duplicates)
 - working on the archive file, displaying past news(based on the date).

+- creating a login.html with styles

+- creating logic for the login

 TO-DO:																																			DONE:
 Create a simple html structure for the news (header - main page to display news)											√ (YES)